drivy/birdspotting/README.md

 Though when a rename_column is used, it will raise a `Birdspotting::RenameColumnForbiddenError`.

 You can skip this validation by setting `rename_column_check` to `false`.
 You can customise the warning message by using the `rename_column_message` setting.
+You might like to customize the warning message to be a link to an internal set of instructions for the correct way to do this.

 ### remove_column